ericmignardi/microservices-application-two/README.md

 # E-commerce Microservices Application

-This project the backend of an Microservices Application built with modern Java technologies and frameworks, including Spring Boot, Spring Web, Spring Data JPA, and Apache Kafka.
+This project is the backend of an Microservices Application built with modern Java technologies and frameworks, including Spring Boot, Spring Web, Spring Data JPA, and Apache Kafka.
 It follows a microservices architecture, enabling scalability, modularity, and flexibility for large-scale e-commerce platforms.

 ## Features